The last 75 years

 December 2016 was another momentous occasion as the old Sunday School Building, which had stood and served as a community hub for almost 150 years started to be demolished to make way for a new all-purpose two-story hall on the same site.

-Before the current Rector was instituted, Rev Jerome Munyangagu served in the parish from 2000 – 2015.
+Before the Reverend Darling was Rector, Rev Jerome Munyangagu served in the parish from 2000 – 2015.
 Rev Munyangagu was a native of Rwanda in Africa and joined the parish from Bangor Abbey where he served as curate.
 At his retirement in 2015, he and his wife Mary returned to Africa to continue their ministry, running a residence for the elderly in their homeland of Rwanda.
 The 4 rectors immediately before then were:

 Rev Mark McConnell 1995 – 1999.